Chart Color Schemes

 An assessment of population growth drivers in Burton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As per AreaSearch's analysis of ABS population updates for the broader area, the estimated population of the suburb of Burton (SA) is around 6726 as of February 2026.
-This figure reflects an increase of 207 people since the 2021 Census, which recorded a population of 6519.
-The change is inferred from AreaSearch's estimated resident population of 6655 in June 2024 and the validation of 27 new addresses since the Census date.
-This results in a population density ratio of approximately 1102 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
-Over the past decade, Burton has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
-Overseas migration contributed around 62% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Burton's population is estimated at around 6,640 as of May 2026.
+This reflects an increase of 121 people (1.9%) since the 2021 Census, which reported a population of 6,519 people.
+The change is inferred from the resident population of 6,625 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,088 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Burton's 1.9% growth since census positions it within 2.0 percentage points of the SA3 area (3.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia's projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-By 2041, Burton is expected to grow by approximately 676 persons based on aggregated SA2-level projections, reflecting a total gain of around 9.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends for Burton, a population increase just below the median of national statistical areas is expected, with the suburb expected to grow by 630 persons to reach 7,270 by 2041 based on aggregated SA2-level projections, reflecting an overall gain of 9.3% in total over the 16 years.

 Frequently Asked Questions - Population